Skip to main content

 Liability for any debt outstanding

-In the event that the property is sold, including repossession by the Bank, all the parties to the mortgage will be jointly and severally liable for any shortfall between the outstanding debt (including any accrued interest, charges, legal, selling and other related costs) and the proceeds from the sale of the property.
-Monthly repayments must continue until the mortgage and related costs are fully paid, with interest accruing until full repayment.
+If your property is sold by PTSB, all the parties to the mortgage will be jointly and severally liable for any shortfall between the outstanding (unpaid) debt on the mortgage and the proceeds from the sale of the property.
+Outstanding debt will include any accrued interest and charges, plus legal, selling and any other related costs.
+Monthly repayments must continue until the mortgage and related costs are fully paid, with interest accruing until full repayment is made.

 Back to top